LOUISVILLE ZOO MEDIA RELEASE

 The Louisville Zoo is teaming up with Kroger and Dare to Care Food Bank from now until February 28,2014 to collect food items for struggling families in Kentuckiana.
 Guests who visit during Wild Winter Days, presented by Kroger, can receive $5 off regular adult or child general admission with at least one canned food item per person to benefit Dare to Care.
 The discount also applies to the Winter Adventure Ticket.

 To date, the Zoo has collected nearly 20,000 pounds of food thanks to the generosity of its guests.
 That is the weight of two African elephants like Mikki.

 The offer is valid for regular adult or child admission and not for Santa’s Safari, other special fee-based programs, for pre-paid groups or with other discounts.

 Some of Dare to Care Food Bank’s most needed items are canned meats, which includes tuna, pork and beans, hearty canned soups, chicken and dumplings, ham, beef stew, chili with meat sauce, ravioli with meat sauce, spaghetti with meatballs, as well as canned vegetables, fruits and fruit juices.
 Please avoid glass containers.

 The Zoo is open daily year round.
-Fall/winter hours of 10 a.m. to 4 p.m. (exit by 5 p.m.) continue through mid-March.
+Fall/winter hours are 10 a.m. to 4 p.m. (exit by 5 p.m.) and continue through mid-March.
 The Zoo is closed on Thanksgiving, Christmas and New Year’s Day.
 For more information, visit LouisvilleZoo.org.